charlesone/Kaldanes/README.md

   or google image search the word "kaldane" for other images https://en.wikipedia.org/wiki/Kaldane

+There are also various performancce text data files from SortDemo and big runs from SortBench against the three data types: Direct, Symbiont and std::string.
 ______________________________________________________________________________________

 The results of running SortDemo on my Centos 7 system are below.